(click on any photo to enlarge!)

 (click on photos to enlarge!)

 below: Sept..9, 2011 - a closer aft view of the Canadian Leader.above: Sept.9, 2011 - a closer view of the K. R.Elliott, which is the blue ship tied off the starboard of the Canadian Leader.
+The ship Canadian Leader was built in Collingwood in 1967 for the Papachristidis Shipping line.
+It was originally known as "Feux-Follets" until 1972, when Papachristidis sold it to Jackes Shipping, and the name was changed to Canadian Leader.

 below: Aug.31, 2011 - a bit of the K. R. Elliott's bow is seen at the far left; at the right is a closer view of the Windoc's starboard, showing large sections of steel being been cut out and removed from her hull.